Princess Amelia of Great Britain: Great Britain

-Amelia's aunt Sophia Dorothea, Queen of Prussia suggested Amelia as a suitable wife for her son Frederick (later known as Frederick the Great) but his father Frederick William I of Prussia forced his son to marry Elisabeth Christine of Brunswick-Bevern instead.
+Amelia's aunt Sophia Dorothea, Queen of Prussia, suggested Amelia as a suitable wife for her son Frederick (later known as Frederick the Great).
+Correspondence, planning and negotiations dragged on for years from 1723, accompanied by numerous intrigues and diplomatic interventions by Austria, but his father Frederick William I of Prussia finally backed away from the plan in 1732 and forced his son to marry Elisabeth Christine of Brunswick-Bevern instead.
+In 1724 Amelia and her sister the Princess Royal were among the final four candidates for marriage to Louis XV of France.
+However, as this required her to convert to Catholicism, her father prevented the match.

 Amelia greatly enjoyed riding and hunting.
-She was disliked by artistic fops such as John, Lord Hervey, and Lady Pomfret considered her "one of the oddest princesses that ever was known; she has ears shut to flattery and her heart open to honesty."
+She was disliked by artistic fops such as Lord Hervey, and Lady Pomfret considered her "one of the oddest princesses that ever was known; she has ears shut to flattery and her heart open to honesty."

+Lady Isabella Finch became her Lady of the Bedchamber in 1738 or thereabouts.

-Amelia may have been the mother of composer Samuel Arnold (1740–1802) through an affair with a commoner of the name Thomas Arnold.
+Amelia may have been the mother of the composer Samuel Arnold (1740–1802) through an affair with a commoner of the name Thomas Arnold.